-- hold an Australian Government security clearance of at least BASELINE or commensurate to the technology being accessed, - has a 'need-to-know' requirement; and - does not hold third country nationality.
-The employee may hold dual citizenship provided one of those citizenships is Australian and the other is not from a proscribed country4.
+- hold an Australian Government security clearance of at least valid and active AGSVA BASELINE or commensurate to the technology being accessed, - has a genuine 'need-to-know' requirement; and - does not hold third country nationality.
+The employee may hold dual citizenship provided one of those citizenships is Australian and the other is not from a proscribed country.